wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/administer-applications/includes/6-configure-microsoft-edge-internet-explorer-mode.md

 4. After providing a name, on the **Configuration Settings tab**, select **All Settings**.
 5. In the Search field, enter **configure internet**.
 In the results, select **Configure Internet Explorer integration** on the line where **Setting type** is showing as **User**.
 6. In the dialog on the right, set the option to **Enabled**.
 In the drop-down box, select **Internet Explorer mode**.
-7. Assign and complete the profile.<br>
+7. Assign and complete the profile.

 ### Configure IE Mode Sites